 For instance, from March 13, 2020, to Aug.
 31, 2022, federal student loan borrowers are being placed in administrative forbearance.
 During this time, federal student loan payments are automatically paused.
 However, people can choose to make payments if they wish.

 The key to forbearance is that it is temporary.
 The length of time that a lender will allow forbearance varies.
 For example, it is a maximum of 18 months before the borrower has to start making payments again on mortgage loans.

-Forbearance can help a borrower in several ways:
+Forbearance can help by:

-- Extends the term of the loan
+- Extending the term of the loan

-- Postpones the payments on the loan
+- Postponing the payments on the loan

-- Reduces the payments on the loan
+- Reducing the payments on the loan

 Types of Forbearance

 There are three main types of loans for which you might get forbearance:

-The latest statistics available are for 2013 and indicate that 32 percent of student loans were never in forbearance, 48 percent were in forbearance for less than 18 months, and 20 percent were in forbearance for more than 18 months.
-In May 2018, over two and a half million former students were in forbearance with direct loans totaling close to $887 billion.
+The latest statistics available are for 2013 which show that 32% of student loans were never in forbearance, 48% were in forbearance for less than 18 months, and 20% were in forbearance for more than 18 months.
+By November 2020, over 22 million former students were in forbearance with direct loans totaling close to $887 billion.